Driving by the Rules: A Benchmark for Integrating Traffic Sign Regulations into Vectorized HD Map: Qualitative results of MLLM

 \section{Qualitative results of MLLM}

-We qualitatively evaluated the performance of existing MLLMs on the two subtasks of \textbf{Rule Extraction} and \textbf{Correspondence Reasoning} using a subset of MapDR, which consists of $20$ randomly sampled examples for traffic signs among all lane types, totaling $180$ cases.
+We qualitatively evaluated the zero-shot performance of existing MLLMs on the two subtasks of \textbf{Rule Extraction} and \textbf{Correspondence Reasoning} using a subset of MapDR, which consists of $20$ randomly sampled examples for traffic signs among all lane types, totaling $180$ cases.
 Annotators subjectively assessed the correctness of MLLM outputs.
 Since MLLMs cannot provide confidence scores for their predictions, we could not use a threshold to calculate precision and recall metrics.
-Therefore, we evaluated accuracy, specifically $Acc_{R.E.} = \frac{|\hat{R} \cap R | }{| R | }$ and $Acc_{C.R.} = \frac{|\hat{E} \cap E | }{| E | }$, as shown in Table \ref{mllm_res}.
+Therefore, we evaluated $Acc_{R.E.}$ and $Acc_{C.R.}$ denotes the accuracy of R.E. and C.R. on the board-level.
+The evaluation reflect whether the model can interpret all the rules within a traffic sign and associated with correct centerlines, as shown in \cref{mllm_res}.

 All existing MLLMs are evaluated without SFT, clearing former memories before each prompt to avoid contextual influence.
 This experiment primarily aims to qualitatively analyze the zero-shot capacity of MLLMs in traffic scene understanding, rather than a rigorous quantitative comparison.
 Overall, the results highlight the necessity of this task and dataset.